 Morgan Auto Group ranked third in rungs climbed, as its acquisitions brought it to No. 49, up 29 places from last year, on a retail new-unit sales increase of 45 percent.
 On a same-store basis, the Tampa, Fla., group outpaced the U.S. industry's 0.3 percent sales increase, rising 2.2 percent, said Chairman Larry Morgan.
 The dealership group also strengthened its used-vehicle sales, fixed ops business and F&I results in 2016, he said.

-Morgan Auto Group acquired Sun Toyota in Holiday, Fla., and Rountree-Moore Toyota, Rountree-Moore Chevrolet-Cadillac, Rountree-Moore Ford-Lincoln, Rountree-Moore Nissan and Rountree-Moore Kia in Lake City, Fla.
+Morgan Auto Group acquired Sun Toyota in Holiday, Fla., Mercedes-Benz of Gainesville (Fla.), and Rountree-Moore Toyota, Rountree-Moore Chevrolet-Cadillac, Rountree-Moore Ford-Lincoln, Rountree-Moore Nissan and Rountree-Moore Kia in Lake City, Fla.

 "They were right in our own backyard," Morgan said.
 "They were good brands.
 We saw upside that we thought could improve the operations.
 We had good bench strength to grow our business."